0xAX/linux-insides/Booting/linux-bootstrap-5.md

 The `parse_elf` function acts as a minimal [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) loader.
 It reads the ELF program headers of the decompressed kernel image and uses them to determine which segments must be loaded and where each segment should be placed in physical memory.

 At this point, the `parse_elf` function has completed loading the decompressed kernel image into memory.
 Each `PT_LOAD` segment has been copied from the ELF file into its proper location.
-The kernel’s code, data, and other segments are now present at the chosen load address.
+The kernel's code, data, and other segments are now present at the chosen load address.
 However, it might not be sufficient to make the kernel fully runnable.

 The kernel was originally linked assuming a specific base address.
 If the address space layout randomization is enabled, the kernel can instead be loaded at a different physical and virtual address.
 As a result, any absolute addresses embedded within the kernel image will still reflect the original link-time address rather than the actual load address.
 To resolve this, the kernel image includes a relocation table that identifies all locations containing such absolute references.